psu13/mutable-states/content/So You're In a Global Pandemic 2.md

 I was happy with this plan for a good ten years.
 Until this year when I felt like I should learn something new while working at home.
 Taking advantage of all the new youtube literature about hand sharpening I had soon bought 3 different kinds of tools for the purpose:

-1. A scary electric grindy machine, which does a find job.
+1. A scary electric grindy machine, which does a fine job.

 1. A device with two rods at fixed angles, which also does a fine job, but is fussy to set up and boring to use.